 Ambulance Care Assistants receive the following training to enable them to provide a quality service to our service users.

 - dealing appropriately with numerous Medical Conditions including Mental Health

 - conflict Management

-Our resources are equipped to be able to deal with a range of patient requirements
+Our vehicles are equipped to be able to deal with a range of patient requirements

 - wheelchair dependant patients – using secure anchorage, seatbelt and headrest systems to ensure safety

 - electric Wheelchair dependant patients – using same secure systems,